DataDog/jmxfetch/README.md

 JMXFetch uses [Maven](http://maven.apache.org) for its build system.
 The repo contains a [Maven Wrapper](https://maven.apache.org/wrapper/) so no need to download and install Maven.

-In order to generate the jar artifact, simply run the ```./mvnw clean compile assembly:single``` command in the cloned directory.
+In order to generate the JAR artifact, run the `./mvnw clean compile assembly:single` command in the cloned directory.

 The distribution will be created under ```target/```.